Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Jin Qian Cao (Lysimachia christinae) – is an herb that treats stones in both the urinary and biliary tracts (3)

 There is a story about a couple who lived happily in a small village in China.
 One day the man started complaining of sharp stabbing pain below his ribs and died couple of days later.
 The woman baffled by his sudden death insisted on having an autopsy.
 A stone was found in her husband’s gallbladder.
 The grieving woman put the stone on a string and wore it around her neck for years.
 One autumn she went to collect some plants in the mountain and she carried them back home.
 By the time she returned home the stone around her neck had shrunk in half.
-An herbalist heard about it and discovered that the woman had found herbs that treat stones in the Gall Bladder (4)
+An herbalist heard about it and discovered that the woman had found herbs that treat stones in the Gallbladder (4)

-Yin Chen Hao (Artemisia capillaris) –clears obstruction from the Liver and Gall Bladder and is a main herb in the treatment of jaundice (whether it is caused by damp-heat or damp-cold accumulation).
+Yin Chen Hao (Artemisia capillaris) –clears obstruction from the Liver and Gallbladder and is a main herb in the treatment of jaundice (whether it is caused by damp-heat or damp-cold accumulation).

 Diuretic herbs that leach out dampness and also promote lactation are - Mu Tong (Akebia trifoliata), Tong Cao (Tetrapanax papyriferus), Dong Kui Zi (Malva verticillata).